 Now click on the other position closest to the 50 yard line.
-A gap will appear between the two positions
+A gap will appear between the two positions indicating the large arc is now two smaller arcs.

 Select both arcs again using either the Pointer Selection tool, Box Selection tool, or Lasso tool.